puppetlabs/design-system/source/react/library/form/Form.md

 ### Uncontrolled (recommended in most cases)

-In _uncontrolled_ mode the Form component tracks field values in internal state.
+In _uncontrolled_ mode, the Form component tracks field values in internal state.
 The form may be supplied an initialValues object prop with each field name and its initial value, and a submit handler that is passed the final values.
 When new `initialValues` are detected, the component is reset (see [error handling](#linkylink) below).

 ```jsx
 const movieOptions = [